max-mapper/atomic-queue/readme.md

 #### queue.on('error')

-when a catastrophic error has occurred
+when a catastrophic error has occurred. you **must** handle this. receiving this also means the queue stream has been destroyed.

 #### queue.on('update-start')